-Learning from local villages: Farningham
+Learning from Local Village: Farningham

 Farningham, like Cliffe, is situated on chalk beds, with the River Darent running through the village, providing an insight into how the River Ebbsfleet may have once appeared.